 Which test should be used for adults and young children?

-It usually takes an hour and a half for a short interview and the completion of the WISC-V. The report is usually ready 24 hours later - a written report with the IQ score, the indexes and an analysis of the intellectual and cognitive functioning.
+It usually takes an hour and a half for a short interview and the completion of the WISC-V. The report is usually ready 24 hours later - a written report with the IQ score, the indexes and a detailed analysis of the person's intellectual and cognitive functioning.